It may look like a Nazi swastika superimposed on a Jewish Star of David, but it isn't.

 This leads to Hitler's super race through eugenics, and the swastika is a disturbing reminder of this.

 Science is useful but cannot answer questions of morality.
 Fortunately, reproductive cloning is still science fiction.
 Yes, we might want to reproduce ourselves but the Raelian idea of immortality just doesn't make sense.

 If Michael Jackson, for example, were to be re-born from his own DNA, it is a certainty that he would not grow to be the same person, an "exact replica", because he would be in a completely different environment.
 The world has changed so much since his first years in the 1960's.

 What is so bad about believing in aliens and free sex?

-The real harm to Raelians (like Scientologists, Moonies, and a whole batch of others in fringe religions) is that they divert attention from the really important matters of life.
-The founder of the Raelian Movement, Mr Claude Vorilhon, may offer immortality "in a computer without the need for a biological body"2 but for what purpose?
+The real harm to Raelians (like Scientologists, Moonies, and a whole batch of others in fringe religions) is that their attention is diverted from the really important matters of life.
+The founder of the Raelian Movement, Mr Claude Vorilhon, may offer immortality "in a computer without the need for a biological body" but for what purpose?

-Eternal life in heaven sounds a much better goal.3
+Eternal life in heaven sounds much better.
+And cheaper!

 I wonder what those aliens would think of us today.